Country out of crisis now: PM

 ISLAMABAD: Prime Minister Imran Khan has said the country has been saved from an imminent default and it has crossed the difficult patch.

+The sources told The News that overall political situation prevailing in the country was also reviewed and strategy to deal with the National Assembly budget session was also discussed.
+The government’s targets set in the budget were discussed candidly.

+Hafeez Sheikh briefed the meeting about budget proposals and government’s targets in this regard.
+The FBR Chairman Shabbar Zaidi threw light on the tax reforms and ambitious targets determined by the government pertaining to the revenue collection.

 The meeting was also attended by the spokespersons for the government.
-The meeting took stock of the post budget scenario and opposition’s plans in the wake of the arrest of its leaders.
-It also discussed strategy to deal with the opposition’s proposed agitation.
-It was decided that the spokespersons would adopt proactive approach while responding to the opposition's allegation.
-Prime Minister Imran Khan was of the view that the arrested leaders belonging to opposition are looking for an NRO.
-The spokespersons will follow more aggressive strategy and they will give a befitting reply to the opposition's onslaught.
+The meeting took stock of post budget scenario and opposition’s plans in the wake of arrest of its leaders.
+The meeting discussed strategy to deal with the opposition’s slated agitation.
+It was decided that the spokespersons would adopt proactive approach while responding the opposition allegation mongering.
+Imran Khan was of the view that the arrested leaders belonging to opposition are looking for NRO.
+The spokespersons will follow more aggressive strategy and they will give befitting reply to the opposition onslaught.
 The prime minister described the narrative of the ruling party about the situation and developments.
 Jehangir Tareen briefed the meeting about agriculture policy of the government, the sources said.
 The meeting also discussed strategy for elimination of poverty from the country.

-Meanwhile, Firdous Ashiq Awan said the proposed inquiry commission on loans could summon anybody regarding his or her corruption.
-“Even if the commission summons anybody from the PTI, he would appear before it,” she said in a statement.
-About the meeting of Bilawal Bhutto and Maryam Safdar, she said the fathers of both are in prisons due to corruption and her best wishes are with both the young leaders.
+Meanwhile, Firdous Ashiq Awan said the proposed inquiry commission on loans could summon anybody regarding his/her corruption.
+“Even if the commission summoned anybody from the PTI, he would appear before it,” she said in a statement.
+About the meeting of Bilawal Bhutto and Maryam Safdar, she said the fathers of both were in jail due to corruption and her best wishes were with both the young leaders.

+APP adds: Prime Minister Imran Khan’s comprehensive statement at 19th Meeting of the Council of the Heads of State of SCO Member States and the eight-pronged course of action underscored Pakistan’s commitment to contribute substantially to the advancement of SCO’s goals and objectives in the political, security and economic spheres.
+“The PM’s engagement with world leaders further momentum to Pakistan’s all-weather strategic cooperative partnership with China and to the growth of Pakistan’s multi-dimensional ties with the Russian Federation,” Foreign Office (FO) in a press statement said on Saturday.

 ISLAMABAD: Prime Minister Imran Khan has said the country has been saved from an imminent default and it has crossed the difficult patch.

+The sources told The News that overall political situation prevailing in the country was also reviewed and strategy to deal with the National Assembly budget session was also discussed.
+The government’s targets set in the budget were discussed candidly.

+Hafeez Sheikh briefed the meeting about budget proposals and government’s targets in this regard.
+The FBR Chairman Shabbar Zaidi threw light on the tax reforms and ambitious targets determined by the government pertaining to the revenue collection.

 The meeting was also attended by the spokespersons for the government.
-The meeting took stock of the post budget scenario and opposition’s plans in the wake of the arrest of its leaders.
-It also discussed strategy to deal with the opposition’s proposed agitation.
-It was decided that the spokespersons would adopt proactive approach while responding to the opposition's allegation.
-Prime Minister Imran Khan was of the view that the arrested leaders belonging to opposition are looking for an NRO.
-The spokespersons will follow more aggressive strategy and they will give a befitting reply to the opposition's onslaught.
+The meeting took stock of post budget scenario and opposition’s plans in the wake of arrest of its leaders.
+The meeting discussed strategy to deal with the opposition’s slated agitation.
+It was decided that the spokespersons would adopt proactive approach while responding the opposition allegation mongering.
+Imran Khan was of the view that the arrested leaders belonging to opposition are looking for NRO.
+The spokespersons will follow more aggressive strategy and they will give befitting reply to the opposition onslaught.
 The prime minister described the narrative of the ruling party about the situation and developments.
 Jehangir Tareen briefed the meeting about agriculture policy of the government, the sources said.
 The meeting also discussed strategy for elimination of poverty from the country.

-Meanwhile, Firdous Ashiq Awan said the proposed inquiry commission on loans could summon anybody regarding his or her corruption.
-“Even if the commission summons anybody from the PTI, he would appear before it,” she said in a statement.
-About the meeting of Bilawal Bhutto and Maryam Safdar, she said the fathers of both are in prisons due to corruption and her best wishes are with both the young leaders.
+Meanwhile, Firdous Ashiq Awan said the proposed inquiry commission on loans could summon anybody regarding his/her corruption.
+“Even if the commission summoned anybody from the PTI, he would appear before it,” she said in a statement.
+About the meeting of Bilawal Bhutto and Maryam Safdar, she said the fathers of both were in jail due to corruption and her best wishes were with both the young leaders.

+APP adds: Prime Minister Imran Khan’s comprehensive statement at 19th Meeting of the Council of the Heads of State of SCO Member States and the eight-pronged course of action underscored Pakistan’s commitment to contribute substantially to the advancement of SCO’s goals and objectives in the political, security and economic spheres.
+“The PM’s engagement with world leaders further momentum to Pakistan’s all-weather strategic cooperative partnership with China and to the growth of Pakistan’s multi-dimensional ties with the Russian Federation,” Foreign Office (FO) in a press statement said on Saturday.